Animals of the Nicoya Peninsula, Costa Rica

 The White-throated Capuchin Monkeys (Carablanca) live in groups of 5 to 24.
 They are extremely curious, agile and aggressive, defending their territory by threatening with their sharp teeth and shaking on trees.
-Apart from fruits and leaves they eat also lizards, birds and their eggs.
+Apart from fruits and leaves they eat also lizards, baby squirrels, birds and their eggs.

 The sounds of Howler Monkeys (Mono Congo) sound terrifying for a first-time visitor in Costa Rica but these animals are 100 percent peaceful vegetarians.
 Take care however to not to stand beneath a howler monkey family as they use an effective strategy to keep people away who bother them: they pee - with the most innocent face imaginable.